cognitivetech/ollama-ebook-summary/README.md

 ### Am I missing something?

-If you want to tell me I'm just doing it wrong, using the wrong parameters, I'll happily be proven wrong.
-Send me a message cognitivetechniq at gmail dot com.
+If you want to tell me I'm just doing it wrong, using the wrong parameters, just send me a message cognitivetechniq at gmail dot com.

-### I'm Willing to Help

-I have data, I saved most of my source materials, I have a pipeline, and an endless desire to create bulleted note summaries.
-If you want to work with me, please reach out.

 ## Walkthrough